Click here for course Calendar Mr. Matthew Day

 Students will be evaluated using the mastery quizzes as well as on the completion and quality of their 7 "tasks" as displayed on their online portfolio.
 The class participation grade will be based on helpful and meaningful interactions in the online environment and in the face to face classrooms.
 Students are encouraged to seek out resources to aid in their understanding and to be creative yet accurate in their presentation.

 While the course content is online, the nature of the course is "blended."
 Meaning there are traditional in-class meetings.
 There are 11 scheduled face-to-face sessions and students are required* to attend at least 6 (preferably one per module).
 Of course students are encouraged to attend all face-to-face sessions.
 Face-to-face sessions will last approximately 90 minutes and the schedule of meeting can be found on the course calendar.
-If you will miss a scheduled face-to-face meeting you must connect with the instructor via email, edmodo, text message, or phone call.
+If you will miss a scheduled face-to-face meeting you must connect with the instructor via email or Schoology (online classroom management).
 If not in class, you need to communicate your progress.
 Students are expected to participate in on-line discussions by responding to posted prompts in the discussion forum.

 * (more accurately- strongly encouraged- if it is not possible to attend 6 face-to-face meeting please be sure to communicate with the instructor so we can determine if you can complete the course satisfactorily).